 5 tips to a Spooky Halloween

-This year Halloween is going to be a little different as our favourite traditions of trick or treating on our neighbour’s doors will now turn into a Halloween at home, that will we will never forget (don’t worry it will still include plenty of sweets!)
-We have some really great ideas for you, such as trick or treat ideas at home and trying your hand at making some equally cute and creepy treats, including ghoulish cupcakes decorated with spiderweb icing and “poison” toffee apples, which you can enjoy with a classic Halloween film such as “Hocus Pocus”
+It’s one of our favourite times of the year, where nature has transformed into a haven of autumnal hues and the golden sunbeams that burst through rich rusty trees, remind us that Halloween is on its way.
+We have some really great ideas for you, such as trick or treat ideas and trying your hand at making some delicious and creepy treats, including ghoulish “poison” toffee apples, which you can enjoy with a classic Halloween film such as “Hocus Pocus”

 Let us help you out with some more ideas…

 1. Decorate Your Home For Halloween

-The epitome of Halloween is of course a carved pumpkin.
-Adding them to your doorstep, on your window sill or even above the fireplace are some popular places to put them, but why not add a creative spin with some Halloween displays in your home this year?
+The epitome of Halloween is of course a pumpkin.
+Adding them to your window sill or even above the fireplace are some popular places to put them, but why not add a creative spin with some Halloween displays in your home this year?
 Style your home with some chic and spooky accessories like white pumpkins and pine cones on your coffee table in a wicker display basket, along with tall black candle sticks for a dynamic effect.
-Choose one of our rustic crates or honey rattan baskets to create a rustic display filled with pumpkins.
-You could make them extra spooky for Halloween by adding in some cobwebs and toy spiders on the crates for a little bit of fun for the children!
-Then you can keep your crates and baskets for storage afterwards!
+Choose one of our rustic foraging baskets to create a rustic display filled with pumpkins.
+You could make them extra spooky for Halloween by adding in some cobwebs and toy spiders on the baskets for a little bit of fun for the children!
+Then you can keep your baskets for storage afterwards!

 2. Make “Poison” Toffee Apples